 Jobs can also exist in the absence of an employed person, referred to in ABS statistics as a ‘vacant job’.
 Vacant jobs are positions which are available for immediate filling and for which recruitment action has been undertaken.
-For more information on vacant jobs, see Chapter 10: Job Vacancies.
+For more information on vacant jobs, see the section: Job Vacancies.

 Most jobs are performed by employed persons in return for some form of payment, whether it is in cash or in kind.
 As such, persons paid solely in kind, such as contributing family workers, are considered to have a job.

 Not all jobs are paid, however, either in cash or in kind.
 People can be engaged in productive economic activity within an institutional unit for no apparent reward, in which case they are contributing to output but receiving no compensation.
 The 2008 SNA concept of a job includes these people as volunteer labour (footnote 1); however, they are excluded from the Australian System of National Accounts and also from Australian labour statistics (see the section: Institutional Units and the Economically Active Population).

 A person can hold multiple jobs.
 For a person who is an employee of multiple employing enterprises, the SNA definition allows each agreement to be considered a separate job.
 The wording of the SNA is less clear in relation to self-employed persons, as it suggests that each self-employed person has only has one job.
 In practice, however, this is not the case.
 Many self-employed persons hold additional jobs, either in additional self-employment enterprises or with employing enterprises as employees (footnote 2).
 In ABS statistics, both employees and self-employed persons can have multiple jobs.